saman-mb/SkyMobileDeveloperAcademy/README.md

 - Given I am currently looking at a movie details page
 - When the movie has a trailer available
 - Then I should see a play icon displayed over the top of the image
-- When I tape the play icon
+- When I tap the play icon
 - Then I should see the movie trailer video playing full screen

 **Note:** *The play icon image file is listed in the resources section above in this doc.*